Don't arrest Sivasankar till Oct 23, Kerala HC tells ED | Law-Order

 Don't arrest Sivasankar till Oct 23, Kerala HC tells ED

-The Kerala High Court on Thursday directed the Enforcement Directorate not to arrest suspended IAS officer and former principal secretary to the Kerala Chief Minister, M Sivasankar, till October 23 and asked it to file its report on the anticipatory bail plea filed by him.
-The court gave the direction to the ED, probing the money trail in the Kerala gold smuggling case, on Sivasankaran's plea seeking anticipatory bail.
+The Kerala High Court on Thursday restrained the Enforcement Directorate, probing the money trail in the sensational gold smuggling case, from arresting suspended IAS officer and former principal secretary to the Chief Minister, M Sivasankar, till October 23.
+The court asked the ED, which had earlier interrogated Sivasankar, to file its report on his anticipatory bail plea, which came up for hearing today.

-Adjourning the matter to October 23, the court directed the central agency not to arrest him till then.
-Apprehending arrest by the ED, Sivasankar, who is facing probe in connection with the case, had moved the court on Wednesday seeking anticipatory bail.
+Adjourning the matter to October 23, the court directed the central agency not to arrest Sivasankar till then.
+Apprehending arrest by the ED, Sivasankar who is facing probe in connection with the case, had moved the court on Wednesday seeking anticipatory bail.

-When the matter was taken up for consideration on Thursday, the ED said it has not taken a decision to arrest Sivasankar.
-It also sought time for filing a detailed reply.
+When his petition came up on Thursday, the ED said it has not taken a decision on arresting Sivasankar, a former secretary to the Kerala Chief Minister.
+The agency also sought time for filing a detailed reply on the matter.

 - READ MORE ON: